Josh Bell Player Props: Guardians vs. Padres

 Josh Bell At The Plate

-- He has scored at least one run 11 times this season (18.6%), including one multi-run game.
+- He has scored at least once 12 times this season (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.